The E-3A Component

 The actual build-up of the E-3A Component started in January 1980; in October 1980 it was granted the status of a NATO International Military Headquarters by the NATO Defense Planning Committee (DPC).
 Flying operations began in February 1982 after delivery of the first E-3A aircraft.
 The Component was officially activated on 28 June 1982 and reached “Full Operational Capability” by the end of 1988.

-The Component consists of five main functional areas: the Operations Wing, Logistics Wing, Training Wing, Information Technology Wing and Headquarters as well as other normal staff functions.
+The Component consists of three main functional areas: the Operations Wing, Logistics Wing and Headquarters as well as other normal staff functions.
 Each of these major units is commanded by a colonel from a variety of NATO nations.
 The position of the Component commander alternates between a German and American Brigadier General.
 Overall integrated manning of the Component consists of

 2,000 multinational military and civilian personnel.
 This figure includes military and civilian personnel in support functions, such as base civil engineering, national support units and morale and welfare activities.